dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 When there are neither pending nor active tasks left, the function returns an empty result (`std::nullopt`) that signals that no further work can be generated and that the worker may terminate.

-* `complete()`: Atomically performs two actions: (i) It records the completion of a task previously acquired via `acquire()` by decrementing the `active_` counter, and (ii) it pushes newly discovered tasks into the queue.
+* `complete()`: Performs two related actions while holding the internal mutex: (i) it records the completion of a task previously acquired via `acquire()` by decrementing the `active_` counter, and (ii) it pushes newly discovered tasks into the queue.
 If no pending or active tasks remain after the operation, it signals global completion so all workers can finish.
 If there is pending work (`tasks_.empty() == false`), it wakes up a blocked worker.

 To prevent the programmer from having to call `complete()` manually and to guarantee proper task completion even in the presence of exceptions, `acquire()` does not directly return a task object of type